2016 6 Hours of Nürburgring: Entrants

 Benoît Tréluyer (pictured in 2013) missed his first World Endurance Championship race due to injury.

 A total of 33 cars were officially entered for the 6 Hours of Nürburgring, with the bulk of the entries in Le Mans Prototype 1 (LMP1) and Le Mans Prototype 2 (LMP2).
 The 2015 race winners, Porsche, returned to defend their title.
 Three manufacturers, Porsche, Toyota and Audi Sport Team Joest, were represented in LMP1 by two cars each.
 Rebellion Racing and ByKolles Racing were the two representatives of the LMP1 privateer teams.
 Audi driver Benoît Tréluyer was forced to miss the race because of a spinal column injury he sustained after falling off his mountain bike in a training exercise.
 Audi chose not to employ a replacement which meant the team's No. 7 car would be driven by his co-drivers Marcel Fässler and André Lotterer as a two-person entry.
 It was the first World Endurance Championship race Tréluyer missed since he joined the series in 2012.
-Mathias Beche returned to the sport full-time in the 2016 season, replacing Nelson Piquet Jr. who participated in the year's first three races in Rebellion Racing's No. 12 car.
+Mathias Beche returned to the series full-time in the 2016 season, replacing Nelson Piquet Jr. who was under contract to participate in the season's first three races in Rebellion Racing's No. 12 car.

 LMP2 consisted of 11 cars with 33 drivers in six different types of chassis.
 Following the departure of Nathanaël Berthon before the start of the 24 Hours of Le Mans, Alex Brundle was signed by G-Drive to drive the team's No. 26 Oreca 05 alongside regular drivers Roman Rusinov and René Rast for the remainder of the season.
 Renault Sport Trophy competitor Lewis Williamson made his début appearance in the World Endurance Championship with Strakka Racing in its No. 42 Gibson 015S alongside Nick Leventis and Jonny Kane, replacing Danny Watts who remained part of the team for the rest of the year.
 Will Stevens was replaced by Antônio Pizzonia in Manor's No. 44 Oreca 05 and partnered regular co-driver Tor Graves.
 James Jakes was replaced by Manor with Matthew Howson who was selected because of his experience driving the team's car.